teodcabili/Coursera-Getting-and-Cleaning-Data-Project/CodeBook.md

 # CODE BOOK: Getting and Cleaning Data - Course Project

-This code book that describes the variables, the data, and any transformations or work that was performed to clean up the data.
+This code book describes the variables, the data, and any transformations or work that was performed to clean up the data.

 ## Variables